 Then grant the user full access to the database.

-erpnext.* TO ' erpnextuser'@'localhost' IDENTIFIED BY ' user_password_here' WITH GRANT OPTION;
+GRANT ALL ON erpnext.* TO 'erpnextuser'@'localhost' IDENTIFIED BY 'user_password_here' WITH GRANT OPTION;

 Finally, save your changes and exit.